Characterizing Generalization under Out-Of-Distribution Shifts in Deep Metric Learning: Assessing the State of Generalization in Deep Metric Learning

-\textbf{\textit{(i)} Performance deteriorates monotonically with the distribution shifts.} Independent of dataset, approach or evaluation metric, performance drops steadily as the distribution shift increases. \\ \textbf{\textit{(ii)} Relative performance differences are affected by train-test split difficulty.} We see that the overall ranking between approaches oftentimes remains stable on the CARS196 and CUB200-2011 datasets.
+\textbf{\textit{(ii)} Relative performance differences are affected by train-test split difficulty.} We see that the overall ranking between approaches oftentimes remains stable on the CARS196 and CUB200-2011 datasets.
 However, we also see that particularly on a large-scale dataset (SOP), established proxy-based approaches ArcFace~\cite{arcface} (which incorporates additional geometric constraints) and ProxyAnchor~\cite{kim2020proxy} are surprisingly susceptible to more difficult distribution shifts.
 Both methods perform poorly compared to the more consistent general trend of the other approaches.
-Hence, conclusions on the generality of methods solely based on the default benchmarks need to be handled with care, as at least for SOP, performance comparisons reported on single (e.g. the standard) data splits \textit{do not} translate to more general train-test scenarios. \\ \textbf{\textit{(iii)} Conceptual differences matter at larger distribution shifts} While the ranking between most methods is largely consistent on CUB200-2011 and CARS196, their differences in performance becomes more prominent with increasing distribution shifts.
+Hence, conclusions on the generality of methods solely based on the default benchmarks need to be handled with care, as at least for SOP, performance comparisons reported on single (e.g. the standard) data splits \textit{do not} translate to more general train-test scenarios.

+\textbf{\textit{(iii)} Conceptual differences matter at larger distribution shifts} While the ranking between most methods is largely consistent on CUB200-2011 and CARS196, their differences in performance becomes more prominent with increasing distribution shifts.
 The relative changes (deviation from the mean of all methods at the stage) depicted in Fig.~\ref{fig:total_shift_comparison} (bottom) clearly indicates that particular methods based on machine learning techniques such as self-supervision, feature diversity (DiVA, R-Margin) and self-distillation (S2SD) are among the best at generalizing in DML on more challenging splits while retaining strong performance on more i.i.d. splits as well.